Qv1ko/365upgrader/readme.md

 ## Use
 1. Run the 365upgrader.bat script
-- *If the Windows update takes longer than 10 minutes, close and re-run the script.*
+- *If at any point the script freezes, press a key (if this does not fix it, close and re-run the script).*